MicrosoftDocs/sdk-api/sdk-api-src/content/callobj/nn-callobj-icallunmarshal.md

 ## -description

 Is used on the server (receiving) side of a remote invocation.
-An appropriate instance of <b>ICallUnmarshal</b> can be used to transform back into an call frame a method invocation previously marshaled by a call to <a href="/windows/desktop/api/callobj/nf-callobj-icallframe-marshal">ICallFrame::Marshal</a> on the client (sending) side.
+An appropriate instance of <b>ICallUnmarshal</b> can be used to transform back into a call frame a method invocation previously marshaled by a call to <a href="/windows/desktop/api/callobj/nf-callobj-icallframe-marshal">ICallFrame::Marshal</a> on the client (sending) side.
 After such a reconstituted call frame is obtained, the call can be carried out on an actual object using <a href="/windows/desktop/api/callobj/nf-callobj-icallframe-invoke">ICallFrame::Invoke</a>.

 ## -inheritance